drogue-iot/blog.drogue.io/content/2021-11-05-introducing-drogue-server/index.md

 * HTTP endpoint
 * MQTT endpoint

-We plan to support all the Drogue Cloud services.
+We plan to expose all the Drogue Cloud services.

 The server will print some info to the terminal on how to log into the server using the [drg](https://github.com/drogue-iot/drg) client, creating applications and devices, and publishing telemtry data: